HTTP error codes provide information about the status of an online request to a server—if it was successful or not, and what the error is.

 If you are a webmaster who has been receiving 500 Internal Server Error messages, you can try to fix the problem by looking at your website’s configuration.
 The first thing to do is check the server logs.

 Most servers have a log file that records any errors that occur.
-If you see an error in the log file that matches the one that you see on your website, then you know that the problem is on your end.
+If you see an error in the log file that matches the one that you see on your website, then you’ll know what the problem is.

-Sometimes, a simple configuration error could cause a 500 internal server error.
+Sometimes, a simple configuration error could cause a 500 message.

 For example, if Apache is the web server you are using, you can try to find out if there is a problem with your .htaccess file.
 If you have a .htaccess file and Apache cannot find it, then you might get a 500 Internal Server Error.